-Among the objects from the "pre-Clovis" stratum dated to 16,000-20,000 years BP, this "Topper Chopper" shown above (both sides and edge) offers some of the most compelling evidence for human agency.
-Aside from the bifacial flaking of the edge, this simple implement, although badly weathered, still clearly displays the classic zoomorphic features repeatedly appearing in the material first recognized in 1987 at 33GU218 in Ohio and, not surprisingly, many other locations that have since come to light.
-Note the typical overall abstract bird form and, outlined on the photo below, two very characteristic features consistently deeply carved into such figures: a mouth cut in the form of a bird facing inward, and a diamond-shaped eye.
+Among the objects from the "pre-Clovis" stratum dated to 16,000-20,000 years BP, this "Topper Chopper" shown above (both sides and the working edge) offers some of the most compelling evidence for human agency.
+Aside from the bifacial flaking of the edge, and the ergonomic hand grip at the bottom, this simple implement, although badly weathered, still clearly displays the classic zoomorphic features repeatedly appearing in the material first recognized in 1987 at 33GU218 in Ohio and, not surprisingly, many other locations that have since come to light.
+Note the typical overall abstract bird and/or bear form and, outlined on the photo below, two very characteristic features consistently deeply carved into such figures: a diamond-shaped eye and a mouth cut in the form of a bird facing inward.
 It is also significant that the figure incorporates "reflectional symmetry", a hallmark of human agency, in that the image is repeated (although not as distinctly in this case) on the opposite side of the rock.
 And its flat base allows the figure to stand upright.

 Note that the French chopper (much less weathered) incorporates essentially the same zoomorphic image (including mouth and eye), deriving in part from natural features of the rock opportunistically incorporated into the piece.
 In the mid-nine- teenth century, the archaeological pioneer Boucher de Perthes identified this general form as prevalent in lithic tools of the Pleistocene in Europe.
 Here is his drawing: